abousquet/InterviewProject/README.txt

 project.

 Note: The tasks can be easily found by performing 'grep -ir TODO *' from the top project directory.
-All tasks, with the exception of task 6, will be shown.

 ********************************************************************************
 Here are the tasks to be completed :

-1) Complete dataFunction declared in utils/CommonUtils.hh, the problem is defined in the header.

-2) Complete dataProducer declared in utils/CommonUtils.hh, the problem is defined in the header.

-3) Write the connect function for the TcpClient class, the description is defined in the class's declaration.

-4) Modify the accept function for the TcpServer class to print both the remote IP and port of the connecting client in the following format:
-         Accepting new remote connection from <ip_address>:<port>

-5) Modify the RequestQueue class to be thread-safe by using its mutex (it may be beneficial to look into RIIA locks in c++, make sure you understand how they work)

-6) Determine if the utils library should be used as a static or shared library.
+1) Determine if the utils library should be used as a static or shared library.
       Both targets are available in the utils Makefile as "static" and "shared" respectively.
 Be prepared to justify your answer.

-7) Spin three threads with default attributes from within the server's main function.
-The start_routines should be main_read_t, main_write_t, and main_data_t.
+2) Modify the accept function for the TcpServer class to print both the remote IP and port of the connecting client in the following format:
+         Accepting new remote connection from <ip_address>:<port>

+3) Complete dataFunction declared in utils/CommonUtils.hh, the problem is defined in the header.

+4) Complete dataProducer declared in utils/CommonUtils.hh, the problem is defined in the header.

+5) Modify the RequestQueue class to be thread-safe by using its mutex;

+6) Trace the server program (server_main.cc).
+How does it work?
+What's the structure of it?
+How could it be improved?
+Expect other questions, so study it thoroughly.

+To run either the Client or Server, cd to bin/ where there are two run scripts, Run_Client and Run_Server, that take care of linking if it wasn't done at compile time.
+You may pass a parameter to either to be used as the port number to connect/listen to, the default port is 18999.